By Nava Atlas | On October 30, 2018 | Updated February 21, 2025 | Comments (5)

 Even as a child, Georgie Lou, as she was called, marched to her own drum.
 She was short and nearsighted, and always quirky and precocious.
 From a young age, she dreamed of flying planes.
 She was patriotic — always saluting the flag on her way to school.
 “I believed I could do anything I wanted to do, and I still believe it.”
 Read More→

-Mary Ann Shadd Cary (October 9, 1823 – June 5, 1893) was best known for launching the abolitionist newspaper, The Provincial Freeman, in Windsor, Ontario.
-She had the distinction of being the first woman publisher of any race or background in Canada, and the first Black woman publisher in all of North America.
+Launching The Provincial Freeman, an abolitionist newspaper, in Windsor, Ontario, gave Mary Ann Shadd Cary (1823 – 1893) the distinction of being the first woman publisher of any race or background in Canada, and the first Black woman publisher in all of North America.

 By Aiyana Edmund | On January 31, 2018 | Updated November 8, 2024 | Comments (10)